 - Add the egg and mix well.

-- Place a dollop of the cheese mixture in the middle of the puff pastry squares and fold the pastry in half.
+- Place a dollop of the cheese mixture in the middle of the puff pastry squares and fold the pastry in half or as a triangle.

 - Use a fork to seal the pastry around.

 - Place each pastry on a parchment paper covered baking sheet.

 - Brush each pastry with the other egg and sprinkle them with black caraway seeds.

 - Bake at 400F/200C for about 20-25 minutes or until golden brown.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.